nandan2003/Databricks-Formula1-Project/README.md

    - The raw data is ingested into Databricks via a mounted Azure Data Lake Gen 2 container.

 2. Data Transformation (Silver Layer):
-   - The raw data is cleaned and transformed into usable formats (e.g., Parquet, CSV).
+   - The raw data is cleaned and transformed into usable formats (e.g., Parquet, Delta Lake).
    - The transformed data is stored in the silver container.

 3. Data Structuring (Gold Layer):